Regenerating the foundation of life

 - Regenerative Agriculture | Landscapes – The RiA Magazine article, Beyond Sustainability: Regenerative Solutions, introduces regenerative-agriculture carbon-balance solutions along with examples of successful regenerative farms.

-- Carbon Sequestration - the ZWA Blog article, Carbon Crisis: simply a matter of balance, introducesthe carbon cycles and the soil's role in restoring carbon balance.
+- Carbon Sequestration – the RiA Magazine article, Carbon Crisis: simply a matter of balance, introduces the carbon cycles and the soil’s role in restoring carbon balance.

 - Ei Farm Tours – from a Soil Health perspective, farms may be harmful or extraordinarily beneficial to restoring carbon cycle balance.
 Ei Farm Tours focus on the many success stories where farms restore broken soil systems through regenerative agriculture

-- Macro Cost of Micro Contamination - the ZWA Blog article, Macro Cost of Micro Contamination, introduces the focus area via a National Zero Waste Business Conference Ei-hosted panel of the same name.
+- Macro Cost of Micro Contamination – the RiA Magazine article, Macro Cost of Micro Contamination, introduces the focus area via a National Zero Waste Business Conference Ei-hosted panel of the same name.